-In his presentation, Robert will be investigating the changing face of our relationship with technology, particularly the impact that it’s increasing cognitive capacity is having on our competitiveness in the workplace, the choices that we can make in response and their implications.
-The last half of the presentation will focus on how we can develop stronger thinking skills to better meet the challenges of the changing workplace by applying the dialectical thinking approach of prominent post-Jungian Wolfgang Giegerich.
+In his presentation, Robert will be investigating the changing face of our relationship with technology, particularly the impact that it’s increasing cognitive capacity is having on the role and value of human cognition in the workplace, the choices that we can make in response and their implications.
+He will focus on how we can develop stronger thinking skills to better meet the challenges of the changing workplace by applying the dialectical thinking approach of third-wave Jungian Wolfgang Giegerich.

-Robert will to bring this pivotal idea of Giegerich’s to life in a practical way that should mainly appeal to three audiences…
+Robert will bring this important idea of Giegerich’s to life in a practical way that should mainly appeal to three audiences…

 People with a general interest in models of thinking, particularly dialectics.